stanbaek/ece387/_sources/Labs/Lab1_Linux.md

 1. **Navigate to Parent Directory**: Use `cd ..` to navigate back to the home directory.
 In Linux, two dots `..` refer to the directory above (the parent directory).
 A single dot `.` refers to the current directory.
 While you don't use `cd .` to switch to the current directory, knowing this can be useful for some commands.

 1. **Root Directory**: The root directory is always `/`.
 Enter `ls /` to list the contents of the root directory, and `cd /` to switch to the root directory.
-It's important to understand the difference between `ls Downloads` and `ls /Downloads`.
-The first command lists the contents of the Downloads directory within the current directory, while the second tries to list a Downloads directory directly under the root, which usually doesn't exist.
+It’s important to understand the difference between `ls Downloads` and `ls /Downloads`.
+The first command lists the contents of the Downloads directory within the current directory, while the second tries to list a Downloads directory directly under the root, which usually doesn’t exist.

 1. **View Root Directory Contents**: Enter `cd /` followed by `ls` to view the files inside the root directory.